 The Contractor must declare the origin of goods in the offer.
-The origin must be proved by a "certificate of origin" provided by the Contractor to the Contracting Authority on provisional acceptance and before executing the final payment30.
+The declaration of origin provided by the tenderer is conclusive and binding.
+The tenderer is obliged to verify that the provided information is correct.
+Otherwise, the tenderer risks to be excluded because of negligently misrepresenting information.
+The origin must be proved.
+This can be done by a "certificate of origin" provided by the Contractor to the Contracting Authority on provisional acceptance and before executing the final payment30.
 The provision of the certificate of origin cannot be considered an outstanding item (see section 11.5) which the Contractor may address during the warranty period.
 The provisional acceptance certificate cannot be issued without previous positive assessment of the certificate of origin.
 This assessment aims at verifying that the certificate of origin is made out by the competent authorities of the country of origin of the supplies or supplier (normally the Chambers of Commerce).
 In case of doubt regarding the certificate of origin or the information it contains, the Contracting Authority should request additional information to the Contractor or to the Chamber of Commerce having issued the certificate31.
+Certificates issued by chambers of commerce, other than the one located at the place of declared origin, should be investigated carefully.